 How to Choose the Right Seat Depth and Backrest

-That is why a sofa can feel “comfortable” in a vague sense and still be bad for your back.
+That is why a deep-seat sofa can feel “comfortable” in a vague showroom sense and still be bad for your back.
 If your pelvis cannot reach the backrest, your lower back loses support and your body usually compensates by rounding the spine or sliding forward.
 If the front edge presses into the back of your knees, the depth is wrong even if the cushion feels plush.

 Why Support Matters More Than “Soft” or “Firm”